A typical career path is defined as a series of jobs that helps employees to achieve their personal life or career goals.

 Senior HR Business Partner

-A senior-level HR business partner is an experienced human resource professional who works directly with an organization’s senior leadership, like hr managers or the hr director, to develop and direct HR projects that closely support organizational goals and business objectives.
+A senior-level HR business partner is an experienced human resource professional who works with an organization’s senior leadership, like HR managers or the HR director, to develop and direct strategic HR projects that support business goals and objectives.

-Being a good business partner means knowing what a business needs to hit its financial goals, how it works.
+A good business partner knows what a business needs to hit its financial goals.

-Simultaneously, these professionals must immerse themselves in the principles of recruiting, managing and supporting employees.
+These professionals must exhibit proficiency in recruiting, managing, and employees benefit principles.
 As a result, the role places a much higher emphasis on strategy development than other job titles within the HR department.

-The primary job responsibilities of an HR business partner include:
+The primary job responsibilities of a senior HR business partner include:

-- Works closely with employees and management to build morale, improve work relationships, and increase productivity.
+- Works with employees and management to build morale, improve work relationships, and increase productivity

 - Participates in monitoring of training programs and evaluation to ensure success.
-Follows up to provide training objectives are met.
+Follows up to ensure training objectives are met

 Preferred Qualifications and Skills